 In determining the fair value of its investment properties the REIT continuously revises rental growth and lease renewal assumptions, along with capital spending on upcoming vacancies to reflect expected market conditions.
 Moreover, the future cash flows are expected to remain relatively stable as government and credit rated tenants comprise the majority of the REIT's tenant base.
-With rapidly changing market conditions it is not possible to forecast with certainty the impact the shift to hybrid working models and rising interest rates will have on the valuation of the REIT's investment properties.
+With rapidly changing market conditions it is not possible to forecast with certainty the impact the shift to hybrid working models and elevated interest rates will have on the valuation of the REIT's investment properties.
 Consequently, there is a need to apply a higher degree of judgment as it pertains to the forward-looking assumptions that underlie the REIT's valuation methodologies.
 The REIT, however, remains committed to owning high-quality properties with long-term value propositions.

-For the three months and year ended December 31, 2023, the REIT had a fair value loss of \$11,814 and \$80,205, respectively.
-The fair value loss was predominantly attributable to increase in both discount and capitalization rates on a number of properties and moderated leasing assumptions reflective of overall market conditions partially offset by an increase in value of certain externally appraised properties.
+During Q4-2024 and YTD-2024, the REIT had a fair value loss of \$22,371 and \$43,208, respectively.
+The fair value loss was predominantly attributable to capitalization rate expansion to reflect current market conditions.

-The key valuation assumptions for the REIT's investment properties as at December 31, 2023 and 2022 are as follows:
+The key valuation assumptions for the REIT's investment properties as at December 31, 2024 and December 31, 2023 are as follows:

-2023 2022 Terminal and direct capitalization rate - range 5.50% to 9.50% 4.25% to 9.50% Terminal and direct capitalization rate - range Terminal and direct capitalization rate - weighted average 6.68% 6.14% Discount rates - range 6.00% to 9.75% 5.75% to 9.75% Discount rate - weighted average 7.16% 6.96%
+2024 2023 Terminal and direct capitalization rates - range 5.50% to 9.50% 5.50% to 9.50% Terminal and direct capitalization rate - weighted average 6.71 % 6.68 % Discount rates - range 6.25% to 9.75% 6.00% to 9.75% Discount rate - weighted average 7.28 % 7.16 %